ntpeters/vim-better-whitespace/README.md

        let g:strip_only_modified_lines=0
        ```

-*  To disable this plugin for specific file types, add the following to your `~/.vimrc`:
+*  To disable the highlighting for specific file types, add the following to your `~/.vimrc`:
     ```vim
     let g:better_whitespace_filetypes_blacklist=['<filetype1>', '<filetype2>', '<etc>']
     ```